2017 Yushima Tenjin Plum Blossom Festival

 2017 Yushima Tenjin saw the shrine draped in clouds of plum blossoms.
 The beautiful flowers brought a unique blend of serenity and tradition.
 Photographers came to capture them.
-There was something special here too.
-Students also came in large numbers.
-It was a day with perfect blue skies, a surprising crowd, and some nostalgia for the gear I used back then.
+Students came in large numbers.
+It was a day with perfect skies, a large crowd, and nostalgia for the gear I used long ago.

-Why do so many students come to this shrine?
+Why do students come to this shrine?
 Well, people visit it to pray to its two gods.
 One is Ameno-Tajikaraono-Mikoto, whose heavenly portfolio is sport and power.
-The other is Tenjin, who is all about learning and studying.
-He provides the connection with students!
+Tenjin is the other.
+He is responsible for learning and studying.

-Tenjin is the more popular of the two.
-As getting into a good university is important in Japan, many students ask him for a favor when taking exams.
+Tenjin is more popular.
+Getting into a good university is important in Japan, so students ask him for help when taking exams.
 They do this by writing their requests on “ema.”
 Ema are little wooden plaques.
-You tie it to a rack, which is a symbolic tree.
+Tie them to a rack, which is a symbolic tree.
+Hopefully, the gods will see them.

-Yushima Tenjin overflows with them at exam times.
+The shrine overflows with them at exam times.
 They will all have the kanji 合格 (gōkaku).
 Gōkaku means to succeed or pass exams.
-But whether he reads them or not is another thing, though!
+Whether Tenjin reads them is another thing!

 For other plum blossom spots in Tokyo, check out Koishikawa Korakuen.
 Setagaya ward’s Hanegi Park is also good.
-You’ll find many good places around Tokyo.
+The city has many good places.

 Conclusion